dwdas9/home/articles/Docker/EntrypointAndCMD.md

 ## Understanding Dockerfile CMD and ENTRYPOINT Instructions

-CMD and ENTRYPOINT are crucial Dockerfile instructions that define what command runs when a Docker container starts.
+CMD and ENTRYPOINT are important Dockerfile instructions that define what command runs when a Docker container starts.
 Here, I will try to explain the concepts:
 ### What is ENTRYPOINT?

 ENTRYPOINT sets the main process that will run inside the container.
 For example: